blue0206/inventory-application/README.md

 ### Issue 1: Initial Setup

-The first and foremost issue here was how to going about making a full-stack web app.
+The first and foremost issue here was how to go about making a full-stack web app.
 I explored and found two major ways to go about this:

 1. Create two separate repositories, one for frontend and another for backend.